pollen-robotics/reachy2-docs/content/teleoperation/getting-started-teleoperation/connect-reachy2.md

 ---
 title: "Connect to Reachy 2"
-description: "Establish connection with the robot form the VR teleoperation application"
+description: "Establish connection with the robot from the VR teleoperation application"
-lead: "Establish connection with the robot form the VR teleoperation application"
+lead: "Establish connection with the robot from the VR teleoperation application"
 date: 2023-07-26T08:05:23+02:00
 lastmod: 2023-07-26T08:05:23+02:00
 draft: false